About Sanctioned Competitions

 The number of Junior and Senior Gold sanctioned competitions is set by Scottish Squash ahead of each season.
 Clubs/facilities then have the ability to apply for one or more of the Gold sanctioned competitions each season.
 These competitions are then organised by local competition organisers with support from Scottish Squash.

 Gold events will typically open for entry 4 – 5 weeks in advance.
-To enter Gold events, see our full calendar of competitions on our SportyHQ homepage.
+To enter Gold events, visit the Scottish Squash SportyHQ homepage for the latest competitions open for entry.

 There will be 5 regional Masters competitions plus the Scottish Masters National Championships that link to the Masters circuit and Masters ranking points.
 The region of the club that is awarded the bid to host the Scottish Masters National Championships (Platinum level competition) will not host a Masters regional competition.
 The Masters competitions sit separate from the Bronze, Silver and Gold competition structure which is specifically aimed at junior and senior level.
 All players aged over 35 years are encouraged and welcome to compete in the Masters competitions.